I’m interested in learning more about Health Studies. Who should I talk to?

 1. I’m interested in learning more about Health Studies.
 Who should I talk to?

 Health Studies offers a few information sessions each quarter.
-You can view dates, times, and locations here.
+You can view dates, times, locations, and RSVP for an Information Session here.

 Transfer students should contact an Admissions Advisor in the Office of Admissions by emailing email@example.com or by calling 425-352-5000.

 Current UWB pre-major students should consult with their First Year and Pre-Major Advisor prior to meeting with a Health Studies Advisor.
 Students that are already in a major but are interesting in double majoring or switching majors should contact the School of Nursing and Health Studies office by calling 425-352-5376 or by emailing firstname.lastname@example.org.

 2. What career options will I have with a Health Studies degree?

 Health Studies graduates will be prepared to enter a wide variety of occupations, or be prepared with a sound foundation for graduate school or other advanced training.
 Career possibilities include the following:

 Public and Global Health Services